bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **takeWhile**<**T**>(`predicate`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Emits values emitted by the source as long as each value satisfies the given predicate, and then completes as soon as this predicate is not satisfied.
+Returns an `ObservableLike` which emits values emitted by the source as long as each value satisfies the given predicate, and then completes as soon as this predicate is not satisfied.

 **Type parameters:**